Status Quo

 Catalog ID: 6377

 Like lots of other folks, I've never quite understood how American radio and the buying public didn't get caught up in the mid-1970s wave of British hard rock bands like Status Quo.
-Zeppelin just swallowed the full bandwidth ?
-These guy were too British for American tastes ?
+Zeppelin just swallowed the full bandwidth?
+These guy were too British for American tastes?
 Beats me, but the fact of the matter is while these guys were massive stars in the UK, they couldn't even get arrested in the States.

 Self-produced, 1975's "On the Level" debuted at the top of the UK charts, capturing the band at the peak of their commercial run.
 Commercially this was also prime Status Quo - a good thing if you were a fan, probably less impressive if you missed their head banging appeal.
 And that was at least some of the beauty behind Status Quo, These guys made no pretense of being sophisticated musicians trying to expand musical boundaries and expose fans to new ideas and concepts.
-Exemplified by the likes of 'Little Lady', 'Nightride', and ''Down Down (their biggest hit), the messages here were pretty much your standard rock and roll lexicon of booze, partying, and women (typically in one combination).
-Yeah, King Crimson and Yes fans were probably appalled by the band's successes, but you've got to admit these guys could recycle a Chuck Berry riff like nobody else and yes - there are times when we all want to just party and relax a bit.
-This is a great soundtrack to crank up after a hard day and have a couple of cold ones ...
+Exemplified by the likes of "Little Lady", "Nightride" and 'the single "Down Down" (their biggest hit), the messages here were pretty much your standard rock and roll lexicon of booze, partying and women (typically in one combination).
+Yeah, King Crimson and Yes fans were probably appalled by the band's successes, but you've got to admit they could recycle a Chuck Berry riff like nobody else and yes - there were times when we all want to just party and relax a bit.
+This is a great soundtrack to crank up after a hard day and have a couple of cold beers ...
 And yes, It is an album I still play on a regular basis.

 Certainly one of their most consistent and enjoyable allbums, it hit the top of the UK charts, but did nothing in the States.
 By the way, the cover art showing the band poising in an Ames room was quite intriguing - what's an Ames room you ask ? http://en.wikipedia.org/wiki/Ames_room